cyberark/conjur-puppet/README.md

 ### `conjur` fact

 This internal, structured fact is used to inform the master of the current node Conjur configuration and identity.

-Preestablishing configuration and identity is the recommended way of using this module, for example by pre-baking the configuration into a base image and bootstrapping the identity using an orchestration solution (see [Usage](#usage) section).
+Pre-establishing configuration and identity is the recommended way of using this module, for example by pre-baking the configuration into a base image and bootstrapping the identity using an orchestration solution (see [Usage](#usage) section).
 If used this way, the Puppet master only has access to the 8-minute bearer token issued for the host and never handles long-term credentials.

 - If the node is preconfigured with Conjur settings, they're reported in this fact and they're used as defaults by the `::conjur` class.
 - If additionally the host has a Conjur identity pre-configured (eg. API key in `/etc/conjur.identity`), node uses that to authenticate to Conjur.
 It gets back the standard temporary Conjur token which is encrypted with the Puppet master public TLS key and reported in this fact.
 This ensures only the master (with the corresponding private key) can decrypt and use it.

 ## Limitations